whawty/auth/app/sync/README.md

 The first 2 steps are quite self-explanatory.
 For the third to work the slave host must be able to reach the masters web API.
 The uri for the update endpoint can be configured using the `--do-upgrades` parameter.
-Mind that the app has no support for https and it is strongly recommended to have a SSL-enabling reverse proxy in front of it.
+Mind that the app's web API currently has no support for https and it is strongly recommended to have a SSL-enabling reverse proxy in front of it.

 The remote upgrades are opportunistic which means that a failed update call will be silently ignored.
 This is so that a temporary communications problem between master and slave doesn't slow down local authentication requests.
-There is also a limit for concurrent remote upgrade calls to the master.
+There is also a limit for concurrent remote upgrade calls a slave will send to the master.

 ## Setup

 ### Master

-This assumes you have whawty.auth app as user `whawty-auth`.
+This assumes you have whawty.auth app running as user `whawty-auth`.
 The store directory is at `/var/lib/whawty/auth/store`. `/var/lib/whawty/auth` is the home of the user `whawty-auth`.
 In order to enable automatic upgrades the web API should be enabled and the app should be configured to do local upgrades.
 Also a SSL-enabling reverse proxy is configured to forward